 - Owens Valley Paiute: California and Nevada.

-- Southern Paiute: Arizona, lower California, Nevada and Utah.
+- Southern Paiute: Arizona, lower California, Nevada, and Utah.

-Employers and Job Market
+Business and Job Market

 Largest Employers in Reno-Sparks Area